Comprehensive Care for Orthopedic Conditions and Injuries

 - Diabetic foot evaluation and care (bracing, fusion, amputation)

 - Diabetes can cause issues with the feet, one of the most common being wounds and charcot foot.
 St. Mary’s offers an extensive range of treatment that can be tailored to your needs.

 - Reconstruction of traumatic, developmental or congenital (inherited) deformities.

-Our sports medicine specialists provide comprehensive care to address conditions or trauma involving the musculoskeletal system resulting from a sports injury, accident, overuse, fall or other condition.
 Care is provided to patients of all ages and incorporates a multidisciplinary, personalized approach.
 Our focus is to help patients make a full recovery so they are able to resume their daily activities and return to the sport of choice as they are ready and able.

 Check insurances accepted at St. Mary’s Physician Associates, what items to bring with you the day of appointment and new patient forms.